agduyaguit/dmlc-ui/README.md

 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `yarn start` to see the example app at `http://localhost:3000`.

+## Generate new component / container

+1. Run `npm run generate` and follow instruction.
+2. Choose `y` for `i18n` if translation is needed.
+3. Choose `y` for `asynchronous` loading if generating a container

 ## Info

 <div align="center">